-To ease the entry process to Malaysia, travellers with valid travel documents can enter Malaysia by downloading and activating the MySejahtera contact tracing app and completing the pre-departure form under the 'Traveller' icon.
-A smartphone is required to download and activate the MySejahtera app https://mysejahtera.malaysia.gov.my/register "All the above information may change without prior notice.
-It remains the traveler's responsibility to check visa requirements before traveling."
-BUSINESS HOURS Government offices are open from 8-am to 12.45-pm and 2 to 4.15-pm Monday to Thursday, and Friday from 8-am to 12:15 pm and 2:45 pm to 4:15 pm.
-Department stores and shops in malls tend to open later, about 10.30-am until 10:00 pm throughout the week.
+AIRPORTS Malaysia's main international gateway is Kuala Lumpur International Airport 75 km south of the city.
+Destination Asia provides fast and efficient transfers from the airport to the capital and other resort destinations.
+Domestic flights from the main international airport and the nearby low-cost carrier airport link Kuala Lumpur with destinations including Penang, Kota Bharu, Langkawi, Tioman, Kuching (Sarawak) and Kota Kinabalu (Sabah).
+ARRIVAL/DEPARTURE INFORMATION To enter Malaysia, visitors must have a passport that is valid for at least six months beyond the date of entry.
+Citizens of Australia, Canada, New Zealand, the United Kingdom, and the United States do not need visas for tourism and business visits and upon entry are granted a Social/Business Visit Pass that always stays for up to three months.
+For other countries, consult the nearest Malaysian consulate before your trip for visa regulations.
+NOTE: All the above information may change without prior notice.
+It remains the traveler's responsibility to check visa requirements before travelling.
+BUSINESS HOURS Government offices are open from 8 am to 12:45 pm and 14:00 pm to 16:15 pm Monday to Thursday, and Friday from 8 am to 12:15 pm and 14:45 pm to 16:15 pm.
+Department stores and shops in malls tend to open later, about 10.30 am until 10:00 pm throughout the week.
 Note that in the states of Kelantan, Terengganu, and Kedah, the working week runs from Saturday to Wednesday, with the weekend holiday period on Thursday and Friday.
-Normal banking hours are from Sunday to Wednesday from 9.15-am to 4.30-pm and Thursdays from 9.15-am to 4.00-pm.
-BANKS Banks are open from 9.30-am to 4-pm, Monday to Friday.
+Normal banking hours are from Sunday to Wednesday from 9.15 am to 16:30 pm and Thursdays from 9.15 am to 16:00 pm.
+BANKS Banks are open from 9.30 am to 16:00 pm, Monday to Friday.
 Currency can be changed at banks and hotels, but visitors will get a more favorable rate at one of the moneychangers in shopping centers and stores.
 ATMs are found throughout the country, especially in cities and major towns.
 They will be harder to find on smaller islands and in remote beach destinations.
 Debit cards from MasterCard, Cirrus or Visa are almost always accepted at Maybank, with at least one branch in every major town.
 Cash is dispensed in ringgit and calculated at the daily international exchange rate.
 CLOTHING Comfortable lightweight fabric such as cotton is the most suitable clothing for traveling in tropical Malaysia.
 The dress code is fairly casual but it is advisable to cover arms and legs in the evenings against mosquito bites when outside in provincial areas.
 A lightweight raincoat is a good idea if visiting the country during the rainy season as the deluge can be very heavy.
 Warm clothing is needed when visiting areas such as the Cameron Highlands as the temperature drops considerably in the higher elevation areas.
 Visitors should not wear shorts, short skirts or similar clothing when visiting religious sites.

+CURRENCY

-DESTINATION MANAGEMENT FOR ASIA'S TRAVEL CONNOISSEURS CURRENCY Malaysia's currency is the Malaysian ringgit.
+Malaysia's currency is the Malaysian ringgit.
 Prices are marked as RM.
 Notes are issued in denominations of RM1, RM5, RM10, RM20, RM50, and RM100.
 One ringgit is equal to 100 cents.
+Coins come in denominations of 5, 10, 20, and 50 cents

+CUSTOM ALLOWANCES

-Coins come in denominations of 5, 10, 20, and 50 cents.
-CUSTOM ALLOWANCES The following goods may be imported into Malaysia without incurring a customs duty: - One liter of alcohol. - One carton of cigarettes.
+The following goods may be imported into Malaysia without incurring a customs duty:

+- · One liter of alcohol.

+- One carton of cigarettes.